 Freedom is a little different.
 Someone can be independent, but not free.
 The young adult in her early 20s may live by herself and be independent of her parents, but she is not necessarily free.
 She probably has some sort of debt, a boss, and a landlord.
 As a country, we may make our own rules, but because of nuclear weapons, disease, oil, etc., I’m not convinced we are totally free.

 There is another sort of independence and freedom that matters ultimately and it is another sort altogether.
 It isn’t represented by a flag, but by a cross and a cup.
-The flag represents what allows us to worship what is represented by the cross and the cup, but at the end of the day the flag doesn’t offer the things that matter most: forgiveness and salvation.
+The flag represents freedom to worship what is represented by the cross and the cup, but at the end of the day the flag doesn’t offer the freedom that matters most: forgiveness and salvation.